Pervez Musharraf, Pakistan martial ruler in 9/11 wars, dies

 Musharraf resigned as president in August 2008 after ruling coalition officials threatened to have him impeached for imposing emergency rule and firing judges.

-“I hope the nation and the people will forgive my mistakes,” Musharraf, struggling with his emotions, said in an hourlong televised address.
+“I hope the nation and the people will forgive my mistakes,” Musharraf, struggling with his emotions, said in his televised address.

 Afterward, he lived abroad in Dubai and London, attempting a political comeback in 2012.
 But Pakistan instead arrested the former general and put him under house arrest.
 He faced treason allegations over the Supreme Court debacle and other charges stemming from the Red Mosque raid and Bhutto’s assassination.